On the organic cotton trail

 In the respective additional information in our shop you will find the information "Origin Fiber: Uganda".
 Those fabrics are made with organic cotton from this project.
 Simply use the filter search to find those.

-We will present the new fabric qualities shortly in detail as well.
 Here you get directly to the Lebenskleidung shop with the fine fabrics made of the Uganda Fair Trade organic cotton